-Our board of directors adopted our 2021 Equity Incentive Plan, or 2021 Plan, in September 2021, and we expect our stockholders will approve our 2021 Plan prior to the completion of this offering.
+Prior to the closing of this offering, we expect that our board of directors will adopt, and our stockholders will approve, the 2021 Equity Incentive Plan, or 2021 Plan.
 We expect the 2021 Plan will become effective on the date of, and contingent upon the execution of, the underwriting agreement related to this offering.
 The 2021 Plan will come into existence upon its adoption by our board of directors, but no grants will be made under the 2021 Plan prior to its effectiveness.
 Once the 2021 Plan becomes effective, no further grants will be made under the 2015 Plan.